rodneyknaap/ATX-286AT-V3E-mainboard/README.md

 So this worked out and I have uploaded the socketed CPU gerber version U2.
 Builders who want to solder down the CPU for maximum stability can use the U1 version of the gerbers.

 # Update regarding the project blog
-From july 2026 I will continue updating my project blog on my own website.
+From july 2026 I will only update my project blog on my own website and I will update the readme info on GitHub for the projects.

-So anyone who is interested is hereby invited to take a look.
+So anyone who is interested is hereby invited to take a look at my website.
 I created a forum system there and if you like to join, feel free to send me an email and I will create a login for you so you can post subjects and reply to threads.

 You can find my website in the repository link URL or via https://www.knaapic.nl